Mom’s Guide To Buying A Camera

 3. Designed to bring all the benefits of full frame photography and movie making is the EOS 6D.
 I love this choice, but would only get this camera if you are more serious about your photography.
 You can get great images with the others above, but this one takes your photography a step up.
 It features a 20.2 megapixel full frame sensor, which would put your images at a more professional level.

-My Camera Of Choice
+My Camera Of Choice For Mom

 I have been a Canon girl my entire life.
 I am currently using the 5D Mark iii and have been using this particular camera for almost three years.
 I love its full frame resolution.
 It’s designed to perform and I take 100’s of images a day and needed something that would deliver on a professional level.
 I also take family photos as a side job.
 It’s very user-friendly and I couldn’t be more pleased with my images.